kkipngenokoech/100_days_of_code/RUBYONRAILS/ActiveRecord.md

 2. `belongs_to relationship`- belongs to one and only one
 3. `has_and_belongs_to_many` - many to many relationship
 so the User `has_many: posts`.

+## ACTIVE RECORDS

+What does active records helps you to do?

+1. Represent models and their data
+2. Represent associations between this models.
+3. Represent inheritance hierarchies through related Models.
+4. Validate models before they get persisted to the database.
+5. Perform database operations in an object-oriented fashion.

+## RUBY ACTIVE RECORD NAMING CONVENTION

+Rails will pluralize your class names to find the respective database table. i.e for a class `Book` your database should have a database table called `Books`. if you are having classes with more than one class name, ruby classes should use `CamelCase` - `BookClub`, while table name use `snake_case` - `book_clubs`.

+ruby actually finds the plural of words, if you have a class known as `Mouse` or `Person` for example, its database table name that will be generate is `mice` and `people` respectively.